Dina Maslova

-Dina Maslova, also Dinara Maslova, in Kyrgyz: Дина Маслова (born 23 September 1984) is a journalist from Kyrgyzstan and is online editor of Vecherniy Bishkek.
+Dina Maslova, also Dinara Maslova, in Kyrgyz: Дина Маслова (born 23 September 1984) is a journalist from Kyrgyzstan and is an online editor of Vecherniy Bishkek.

 Career

 Maslova studied at the Faculty of Journalism of the Kyrgyz-Russian Slavic University in Bishkek.
 After completing her studies, she worked as a reporter for the Vecherniy Bishkek newspaper, where she became a special correspondent in January 2008.
 Since 2011 she has been in charge of the newspaper's online editorial team.
 For two years (2009–2010) she worked in the secretariat of the President of the Kyrgyz Republic Kurmanbek Bakiyev.
 She organizes the annual international festival "Red Jolbors Fest" and provides training in business advertising.

 From 2010 to 2011 Maslova had to be accompanied by a bodyguard, since she repeatedly received threats because of her journalistic activities.
-For example, in a 2010 article, entitled "The Main Law of the National Mosaic" was not well received by some high-ranking Kyrgyz officials.
+For example, a 2010 article, entitled "The Main Law of the National Mosaic" was not well received by some high-ranking Kyrgyz officials.
 Asimshan Ibrahimov, who was head of the national body for the national language at the time, asked for Maslova to be expelled from Kyrgyzstan for this.
 In 2017 lawsuits were filed against the media agency Zanoza.kg, which Maslova worked for and as a result she faced charges of libel and reputational damage against the president.
 According to Justice for Journalists, she was found guilty, fined, forbidden from leaving the country and placed under house arrest.